bitmark-inc/docs/pages/learning-bitmark/quick-start/working-with-bitmarks/using-bitmark-shares.md

 * *Balance Record* - created by a bitmark owner to permanently set the total number of a particular share for a Bitmark Certificate.
 * *Grant Record* - created by an owner to grant an amount of his share balance to another owner.
-* *Swap Record* - created by two owners to simultaenously swap their shares of different Bitmark Certificates.
+* *Swap Record* - created by two owners to simultaneously swap their shares of different Bitmark Certificates.

 ## Prerequisites